How to Get to Miyajima Island (& What to Do While You’re There!)

 And thankfully, it’s not too difficult to get to – regardless of where you’re coming from.

-Whether you’re traveling from Tokyo, Osaka, Kyoto, or Hiroshima, there are several transportation options available.
+Whether you’re traveling from Tokyo, Osaka, Kyoto, or Hiroshima, there are numerous transportation options available.
 So, you should have no problem finding the one that works best for you!

-To help you navigate all of this, I’ve outlined below step-by-step several options detailing how to get to Miyajima!
+To help you navigate all of this, I’ve outlined below several step-by-step directions detailing how to get to Miyajima!

 Where is Miyajima Island?